 - Schema markup best practices

-Identify Key Content/Aspects of the Business
+Identify Key Content/Aspects of the Business for Structured Data Opportunities

 The first step in doing schema markup for a website is to understand what the website is about, and what are the key things you want to rank for and tell the world about.
 This usually includes the business, contact information, products, services, reviews, and important people.
 It may also include authority articles about what the business does.

 If it is about a business that sells pizza, then you would look at the locations and all their contact and ordering information, the pizzas they sell, their customer reviews and testimonials, and maybe the owner and team.

 Here’s a way you can logically map this out to see what pages you should optimize.
 In this table, list all the key aspects of the business, then define it (ideally with a schema.org definition).
 Then find the page that talks mostly about this part of the business.
 We’ve used our town’s hockey team, the Guelph Storm, as an example.

 |Key Business Concept||What is it?||Where is it on the website?|

 Review Eligible Google Features for your Top Content